lqhuang/blog/notes/2022-08-13-software-architecture-chronicles.md

 of control" and apply it in real cases, though it seems pretty straightforward.

 This post is a part of author's _The Software Architecture Chronicles_.
-As the author wrote: _In them, I write about what I’ve learned about Software Architecture, how I think of it, and how I use that knowledge._
+As the author wrote: _In them, I write about what I've learned about Software Architecture, how I think of it, and how I use that knowledge._

 > Those who fail to learn History are doomed to repeat it.